 1959 Schwinn Tornado, coaster brake Middleweight

-Picked this bike up many months ago.
+Picked this bike up many months ago (in like 2009).
 Probably should have just let somebody else snag it off of CL.
 Guess I was having one of those days where the desire to buy a Schwinn outweighed the desire to buy a good Schwinn.
 This bike looks like it was left out in the rain for a decade or more.
 There's rust all over the frame.
 Amazingly the stem and seatpost came out without a fight.
 Rims are pretty rusty, and both hubs have corrosion.
 All the chrome is shot.
 Neat frame, but dang, where to start.

 ------------------------------------------------------------------